-Also known as the Spring Festival, Chinese New Year runs for about two weeks, and is similar to the Western calendar New Year in that it marks the end of the previous year.
-The reason it falls on a different day is because the traditional Chinese calendar is based on both the moon and the sun, as opposed to just the sun, which makes it a little more complicated.
-And just like Mother’s Day, the date of Chinese New Year changes each year.
+Also known as the Spring Festival, Lunar New Year runs for about two weeks, and is similar to the Western calendar New Year in that it marks the end of the previous year.
+The reason it falls on a different day is because the traditional Lunar calendar is based on both the moon and the sun, as opposed to just the sun, which makes it a little more complicated.
+And just like Mother’s Day, the date of Lunar New Year changes each year.

-Alongside China, Chinese New Year is celebrated in countries such as Hong Kong, Thailand and the Philippines, as well as local Chinatowns all over the world!
+Lunar New Year is celebrated in countries such as China, Hong Kong, Thailand, Vietnam, Cambodia, Singapore, Taiwan, Macau, Indonesia, Malaysia, Korea, Mauritius and the Philippines, as well as local Chinatowns all over the world!

 How is it celebrated?

-Traditionally, Chinese New Year was a festival to celebrate ancestors and various gods, but today it’s usually recognised simply as a time to bring the extended family together; Even in China today, many workers leave their hometowns to seek work in the city and only return home once a year during the ten-day New Year celebrations, so it’s universally regarded as an important time to take a well-earned break and reconnect with loved ones.
+Traditionally, Lunar New Year was a festival to celebrate ancestors and various gods, but today it’s usually recognised simply as a time to bring the extended family together; Even in many parts of Asia today, many workers leave their hometowns to seek work in the city and only return home once a year during the ten-day New Year celebrations, so it’s universally regarded as an important time to take a well-earned break and reconnect with loved ones.